vrockai/pipeline-test/docs/content.md

 ---

 ## A hybrid and poly-polish workflow for the complete and accurate assembly of phage genomes: a case study of ten przondoviruses.
- 19.07.2023, _CKA Elek, TL Brown, T Le Viet, R Evans, DJ Baker, A Telatin, SK Tiwari, H Al-Khanaq, G Thilliez, RA Kingsley, LJ Hall, MA Webber, EM Adriaenssens_
+ 21.07.2023, _CKA Elek, TL Brown, T Le Viet, R Evans, DJ Baker, A Telatin, SK Tiwari, H Al-Khanaq, G Thilliez, RA Kingsley, LJ Hall, MA Webber, EM Adriaenssens_

-Bacteriophages (phages) within the genus Przondovirus are T7-like podoviruses belonging to the subfamily Studiervirinae, within the family Autographiviridae, and have a highly conserved genome organisation.
+_Sequence Analysis, DNA, Bacteriophages, Poland, Workflow, High-Throughput Nucleotide Sequencing_ Bacteriophages (phages) within the genus Przondovirus are T7-like podoviruses belonging to the subfamily Studiervirinae, within the family Autographiviridae, and have a highly conserved genome organisation.
 The genomes of these phages range from 37 to 42 kb in size, encode 50-60 genes and are characterised by the presence of direct terminal repeats (DTRs) flanking the linear chromosome.
 These DTRs are often deleted during short-read-only and hybrid assemblies.
 Moreover, long-read-only assemblies are often littered with sequencing and/or assembly errors and require additional curation.
 Here, we present the isolation and characterisation of ten novel przondoviruses targeting Klebsiella spp.
 We describe HYPPA, a HYbrid and Poly-polish Phage Assembly workflow, which utilises long-read assemblies in combination with short-read sequencing to resolve phage DTRs and correcting errors, negating the need for laborious primer walking and Sanger sequencing validation.
 Our assembly workflow utilised Oxford Nanopore Technologies for long-read sequencing for its accessibility, making it the more relevant long-read sequencing technology at this time, and Illumina DNA Prep for short-read sequencing, representing the most commonly used technologies globally.
 Our data demonstrate the importance of careful curation of phage assemblies before publication, and prior to using them for comparative genomics.

 [Source](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001065)